a6h15hek/php-satellite/README.md

 # PHP Satellite Backend App
-Satellite Backend App is an open source backend that can be deployed to any infrastructure that can run PHP.
+Satellite Backend App is an open source Backend as a Service(Baas) that can be deployed to any infrastructure that can run PHP.

 ## Features
 - Error handling through PHP Exceptions